yereverluvinunclebert/Steampunk-clock-calendar-vb6/README.md

  if anyone points out my mistake in leaving someone out.

  MicroSoft in the 90s - MS built good, lean and useful tools in the late 90s and early 2000s.
-Thanks for VB6.
+Thanks for VB6 Microsoft, what a pity we can't download it anymore, use TwinBasic instead...

  Olaf Schmidt - This tool was built using the RichClient RC6 Cairo wrapper for VB6.
 Specifically the components using transparency and reading images directly